metabase/metabase/docs/users-guide/dashboard-subscriptions.md

 ![Select dashboard subscriptions](images/dashboard-subscriptions/select-dashboard-subscription.png)

-Metabase will slide out a sidebar on the right, with an option set up a subscription via email or Slack:
+Metabase will slide out a sidebar on the right, with an option to set up a subscription via email or Slack:

 ![Set up a dashboard subscription with email or slack](images/dashboard-subscriptions/email-or-slack.png)